Volunteer at Croome

 You don’t need to know everything as we are looking for volunteers who have buckets of enthusiasm, embrace change and development and would like to be part of a diverse volunteer team.
 You’ll discover lots of information and history about Croome, sharing the snippets you love with our visitors.

-Each month we will be featuring one of our volunteers, this month we are featuring Paul Walby a room guide and editor of our volunteering newsletter, 'The Nugget'.
+Each month we will be featuring one of our volunteers, this month we are featuring Robert Amatt one of our RAF museum volunteers.

 We love special places